Agreeing maintenance between you

 If you’re having problems agreeing an arrangement

-You can get help from a mediator if you’re both willing to agree to mediation.
-You can read more about mediation.
+You can get help from a mediator if you're both willing to agree to mediation.
+You can read more about mediation and find local services on the Relationships Scotland website.

 Working out how much child maintenance is reasonable